 So I started by doing research online to get a better idea of the market and product.
 And get inspiration from other products that are not in the same branch.
 After that I interviewed her about her product, about her, the history of the product and the type of companies she would be targeting.
 With that my understanding but also her own understanding of what she wanted grew.
 From there on we created a strategy, a website structure, content, wireframes and finally a design.
 We are still in the proces of finetuning the content.
 But that is always an ongoing project.

 In our first meeting about this website it was immediately clear that this was going to be more than just ‘making it look better’.
 The structure of the old website was a mess and the overal experience of their company story just wasn’t there.
 So we started with getting the story right.
 After that we split that up in independent pieces that could form pages on the website and created a sitemap and wireframes that fitted well with the user story and journey.
 We went through these wireframes with our client and made changes on the spot until they were right.
-After that I made a design for the homepage based on the wireframe we made.
+Based on those wireframes I then made a visual design.